 A few blocks from Zahav is Han Dynasty, one of the best Chinese restaurants in the country.
 The restaurant began in Philadelphia, but now has 8 locations in the Philly area and in New York City.
 Choose the spiciness of your meal based on their number system, but keep in mind that the dishes actually get quite spicy, so order with caution.

-If you aren’t quite ready to head home after dinner, there are two great after-dinner spots in Philadelphia’s Old City.
+If you aren’t quite ready to head home after dinner, head out for some ice cream.

 La Colombe Coffee Roasters